bitrix24/b24restdocs/api-reference/lists/fields/lists-field-add.md

 >
 > Who can execute the method: any user

 The method `lists.field.add` creates a list field.
-On successful creation of the field, the response is `true`, otherwise `Exception`.
+If the field is created successfully, the response is `true`, otherwise it returns `Exception`.

 ## Parameters